 He has been tattooed on six continents, and has never knowingly tattooed a minor.
 He has become a legend and a teacher within the industry in the years he has been tattooing.
 Tuttle officially retired around 1990 but continues to travel the tattoo convention circuit.
 He will still occasionally tattoo his signature on a friend or acquaintance.
 Although Tuttle no longer tattoos, he attends the conventions, and is still extremely involved in tattooing, speaking on the history, machines and the folklore of tattooing.
 He devoted more than fifty years of his life to this industry, and is enjoying where it’s at now.

 His life motto is “No sweat.”
 Don’t ever sweat over anything and don’t let anyone make you sweat.
 He has it tattooed on the back of his leg in kanji, but the phrase couldn’t translated exactly so it reads “Perspiration No”.

 Lyle Tuttle’s Tattoo Museum in San Francisco boasts the largest tattoo memorabilia collection in the world.

-Tags: artist, asian-girl-tattoo, couples-tattoo-quotes, couplestattoos, germantattoos, historian, history, legend, Lyle Tuttle, Makani Terror, matching-tattoo, modern-tattoo, museum, old school, russian-jail-tattoo, tatto2012, tattoo, tattooer, tattoos, trash-polka-tattoo-thigh, World War 2
+Tags: artist, asian-girl-tattoo, couples-tattoo-quotes, couplestattoos, germantattoos, historian, history, legend, Lyle Tuttle, Makani Terror, matching-tattoo, museum, old school, russian-jail-tattoo, tatto2012, tattoo, tattooer, tattoos, trash-polka-tattoo-thigh, World War 2

 Trackback from your site.